gambitph/Titan-Framework/README.md

 Let us know so we can showcase it in the site!
 Send me an email at bf.intal@gambit.ph, send the name, a screenshot, a link and a short description of your project.

+## Contributing, Pull Requests Very Welcome

+Have an idea for a cool option, or do you have a bug fix you want to implement?
+Please don't hessitate to place a *PR* (Pull Request).

+PRs on these are welcome:
+* Bug fixes
+* Cool new options
+* Cool new hooks
+* WordPress standardization
+* Code optimizations
+* Anything under the sun as long as it's helpful :)

 ## Translations

 We want Titan Framework to be used by everyone, and since not everyone speaks or reads english, we would appreciate it if you can [help translate the framework to your language](https://www.transifex.com/projects/p/titan-framework/).